mtumilowicz/bitnami-sealed-secrets-workshop/README.txt

 ## Bitnami sealed-secrets
 * aims to solve the "storing secrets in Git" part of the problem
     * using asymmetric crypto encryption
 * components
     * kubeseal
         * companion CLI
         * encrypts the Secret using the public key that it fetches at runtime from the controller
             * public key can be stored in git if user does not have direct access to the cluster
                 * `kubeseal --cert mycert.pem`
+            * scopes
+                * nothing but the context or visibility of a sealed secret within a Kubernetes cluster
+                * 3 types
+                    * strict (default)
+                        * namespace name is included during the encryption process
+                            * same result as using an independent private key for each namespace
+                            * secret cannot be moved in another namespace and decrypted there
+                            * sometimes there is case for moving a sealed secret to other namespaces
+                                * example: target namespace is not known upfront
+                        * secret name is included during the encryption process
+                            * same mechanism as with namespaces
+                            * otherwise malicious user could potentially rename a SealedSecret to match the name of another secret they have access to
+                            * sometimes name of the secret is not known upfront
+                    * namespace-wide
+                        * freely rename the sealed secret within a given namespace
+                    * cluster-wide
+                        * flexibility to unseal the secret using any name and in any namespace
         * example: `kubeseal < mysql-secret.yaml > mysql-sealedsecret.yaml`
             1. reads the Secret from a file
                 * takes the `mysql-secret.yaml` file as input